The-Marcy-Lab-School/1-0-3-lab_project_planning_cli_app/README.md

 Alright our first function should do 3 things:

 - Log a generic welcome
-- get a user's name via `prompt`
+- Get a user's name via `prompt`
+- Greet the user with their name
-- return the user's name
+- Return the user's name

 ```js
 welcomeAndGetName();